 Only a single object is returned.
-The response contains the Unique Identifier of the object, along with the object itself, which MAY be wrapped using a wrapping key specified in the request.
+The response contains the Unique Identifier of the object, along with the object itself, which MAY be wrapped using a wrapping key as specified in the request.

-The following key format restrictions apply when requesting the server to return an object in a particular format:
+The following key format capabilities SHALL be assumed by the client restrictions apply when the client requests, the server to return an object in a particular format:

-- If a client registers a key in a given format, the server SHALL be able to return the key during the Get operation in at least that same format as it was registered. - Any other format conversion MAY optionally be supported by the server.
+If a client registered, a key in a given format, the server SHALL be able to return the key during the Get operation in the same format that was used when the key was registered.

+• Any other format conversion MAY optionally be supported by the server.